Jeremy-Cleland/Jeremy-Cleland.github.io/code201/class-03.md

 Q: When should you use an unordered list in your HTML document?

- You would use the unordered list when its not necessary to be ordered.
+ You would use the unordered list when it's not necessary to be ordered.

 Q: How do you change the bullet style of unordered list items?

   To change the style of the bullet you would change the attribute

-Q: When should you use an ordered list vs an unorder list in your HTML document?
+Q: When should you use an ordered list vs. an unorder list in your HTML document?

-  You would use the ordered list when you want the list to be ordered such a numbers.
+  You would use the ordered list when you want the list to be ordered such as numbers.

 Q: Describe two ways you can change the numbers on list items provided by an ordered list?